 Distance: 3 km

-The show takes place on Mondays and Wednesday and sometimes on Thursdays at 08:30 o’clock and costs 17 JD.
+The show takes place on Mondays and Wednesdays and sometimes on Thursdays at 08:30 o’clock and costs 17 JD.

 Duration: 4,5 hours